fish-hue/Rainbow-Table-Generator/README.md

 -or-

 Type: python hashimo-md5.py
-# Follow prompts to create a custom table
+# Follow prompts to generate a custom table
 This will create a .txt file full of MD5 hashes and corresponging plaintext values.
 There will be a prompt to enter plaintext that will be converted to MD5 for search in the created table Results of the search will be shown.